boryspaulewicz/bhsdtr/Readme.md

-In the bhsdtr package the generalized SDT model is supplemented with a hierarchical linear regression structure (normally distributed correlated random effects) thanks to a novel parametrization described in this non peer-reviewed [preliminary paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.
-This parametrization requires some getting used to but it is the necessary price to pay for the correctness of the implementation of the general hierarchical linear regression structure.
+In the bhsdtr package the generalized SDT model is supplemented with a hierarchical linear regression structure (normally distributed correlated random effects) thanks to the novel parametrization described in this non peer-reviewed [preliminary paper](https://github.com/boryspaulewicz/bhsdtr/tree/master/inst/preprint/paper.pdf) and (more concisely) in the package documentation.

 ## Features